securedbyjc/EDS_Postgres_AuditLogs/Readme.md

 - Add a `users` table and simulate multi-user access behavior
 - Create a Python CLI to query or insert into `audit_logs`
-- Integrate with a future SwiftEagle dashboard or GRC UI
+- Integrate with a future SwiftEagleAI dashboard or GRC UI

 ## Files
 - `schema.sql` - Table structure for the `audit_logs` table